mDIS For Developers (ICDP internal)

 How to add static content

-How to add static HTML content to the mDIS dashboard with Vue (opens new window)
+How to add static HTML content to the mDIS dashboard with Vue

-The Vuejs Router software currently permits that you can put any static *.html files with extra content into the
+The Vue.js Router software currently permits that you can put any static *.html files with extra content into the

 web/

 directory and call them directly in your browser.
-This is demonstrated in the Javascript tutorial REST API access.You can add HTML fragments to forms via the Vue Slot mechanism.
+This is demonstrated in the JavaScript tutorial REST API access.You can add HTML fragments to forms via the Vue Slot mechanism.
 See Vue Slot Tutorial, then run

 npm run build